JuliaDocs/ModuleDocstrings.jl/docs/src/index.md

 ```

 From this, you can see that both methods of `distance` are listed, as well as the single method for `radius`.
+For each, only the first sentence is used in the summary.

 If this were a package that you have in `Pkg.develop` mode, you could insert this string into the package with [`ModuleDocstrings.write`](@ref).
 However, in this case, you get